 Also, there are minibus express lines which offer more expensive, but quite comfortable and faster transportation.
 Besides, taxi services are providing the most expensive, but also the most convenient mode of transport.

-Sometimes you’ll need to change several types of transportation to arrive at a particular destination.
+Sometimes you’ll need to change several types of public transportation to arrive at a particular destination in Belgrade.
 Although all this may sound a bit frightening, the situation is not that scary.
 However, do not forget to purchase a ticket for your ride, to avoid paying a fine.

 What kind of ticket should you purchase?